 Now, he knew a thing or two about hard times and hopelessness.
 But the thing about him was, he was hopelessly optimistic.
 As far as he was concerned, his new friend just needed a warrior by her side to keep her from giving up.
-She was worn out.
 All her strength had been beaten out of her.
 She needed some help.
-As far as he was concerned, her ex was in for a big surprise.
+Her ex was in for big trouble.

 And because that tired old pit stop had only crumbs and nothin’ left to satisfy, she let him tuck her into his old jalopy, the heifer – half full now ’stead of half empty – in her lap.
-They lit outta there, leaving the trailer for the next vagabond lookin’ for hope.
-The petunia almost looked lively.
-Not that they noticed.
+They lit outta there, leaving the trailer for the next vagabond lookin’ for shelter.

 They stopped and picked up a new calendar as they drove toward the sunset.
 One they could write plans on.
-But he figured that, now she had her own real-life stallion, it was time for a new theme.
-They got one with pictures of Greece and Italy on it, because they figured, hell, if you’re going to go on a road trip, it might just as well be an adventure.
+But he figured that now she had her own real-life stallion, it was time for a new theme.
+They got one with pictures of Greece and Italy on it, ‘cause they figured, hell, if you’re going to go on a road trip, you might just as well fly.

 The petunia, left heavy in his car’s exhaust, dropped her petals in one fell swoop, like death.
 Or relief.